itsjimbo/CS513_Final_Project/report.md

 ### Clustering Challenges wihtin OpenRefine

 The `dish` table has presented some challenges to OpenRefine for clustering because of the number of records and limitations to CPU.
+Similar operations were performed within the python notebook for clustering.

 # Develop a relational database schema